 - 1. Identify the name and position of the person in the district preparing the application.
 Identify school-based mental health professional staff by background, role, experience and amount of time to be given to the project.
 Attach a resume for each professional member of the project.
 Identify how the mental health professional staff will be trained (including state training) to provide supervision to the CAs and how many hours per week this staff will provide CAs with direct and indirect supervision.
-Ensure that mental health professional staff attend designated CSDE training(s) designed to enhance supervision skills and knowledge of Primary Project. - 2.
+Ensure that mental health professional staff attend designated CSDE training(s) designed to enhance supervision skills and knowledge of Primary Project (contingent upon annual appropriations and availability of such training). - 2.
 Identify the number and type of CAs who will be working on the project.
 Indicate briefly how they will be recruited, supervised and trained (including statewide training), as well as how many hours per week they will work in the program at each school site. - 3.
 Indicate how teachers and other school personnel will be informed about, and involved in, program goals and implementation.